LadyElyssa/LadyElyssaTacoTrails/README.md

 * End of Dragons, New Kaineng City

 ## Map Completion (Work in Progress) ##
-* Map Completion - Waypoints Only - Complete.
+* Map Waypoints Only - Complete.
-* World Completion - Currently a work in Progress.
+* World Completion - Currently a work in Progress (58% Complete).
 * A set of Trails for collecting just the waypoints on every core map has also been included
 * All Racial Cities (Asura, Charr, Human, Norn, Sylvari)
 * Maguuma Wastes (Dry Top, The Silverwastes)